Optimal Placement of Virtual Inertia in Power Grids: Introduction

 \section{Introduction}

-As we retire more and more synchronous machines and replace them with renewable sources interfaced with power electronic devices, the stability of the power grid is jeopardized, which has been recognized as one of the prime concerns by transmission system operators \cite{WW-KE-GB-KJ:15,MM-BF-BK-MS:15}.
+As we retire more and more synchronous machines and replace them with renewable sources interfaced with power electronic devices, the stability of the power grid is jeopardized.
+This has been recognized as one of the prime concerns by transmission system operators \cite{WW-KE-GB-KJ:15,MM-BF-BK-MS:15}.
 Both in transmission grids as well as in microgrids, low inertia levels together with variable renewable generation lead to large frequency swings.

 Not only are low levels of inertia troublesome, but particularly spatially heterogeneous and time-varying inertia profiles can lead to destabilizing effects, as shown in an interesting two-area case study \cite{AU-TB-GA:14}.
-It is not surprising that rotational inertia has been recognized as a key ancillary service for power system stability, and a plethora of mechanisms have been proposed for the emulation of virtual {(or synthetic)} inertia \cite{SN-SD-MCC:13,HB-TI-YM:14,SD-JA:13} through a variety of devices (ranging from wind turbine control \cite{MJ-SWHDH-WLK-FJA:06} over flywheels to batteries \cite{MK-TB-AU-GA:15}). {Also inertia monitoring \cite{PMA-CSS-GAT-AMC-MEB:15} and markets have been suggested \cite{EE-GV-AT-BK-MM-MO:14}}.
-In this article, we pursue the questions raised in \cite{AU-TB-GA:14} regarding the detrimental effects of spatially heterogeneous inertia profiles, and how they can be alleviated by virtual inertia emulation throughout the grid.
+It is not surprising that rotational inertia has been recognized as a key ancillary service for power system stability, and a plethora of mechanisms have been proposed for inertia emulation (also known as virtual or synthetic inertia) \cite{SN-SD-MCC:13,HB-TI-YM:14,SD-JA:13} through a variety of devices, ranging from wind turbine control \cite{MJ-SWHDH-WLK-FJA:06} over flywheels to batteries \cite{MK-TB-AU-GA:15}.
+Inertia monitoring \cite{PMA-CSS-GAT-AMC-MEB:15} and markets have also been suggested \cite{EE-GV-AT-BK-MM-MO:14}.
+In this article, we pursue the questions raised in \cite{AU-TB-GA:14} regarding the detrimental effects of spatially heterogeneous inertia profiles, and how they can be alleviated by inertia emulation throughout the grid.
 In particular, we are interested in the allocation problem ``where to optimally place the inertia''\,?

 The problem of inertia allocation has been hinted at before \cite{AU-TB-GA:14}, but we are aware only of the study \cite{TSB-TL-DJH:15} explicitly addressing the problem.
 In \cite{TSB-TL-DJH:15}, the grid is modeled by the linearized swing equations, and eigenvalue damping ratios as well as transient overshoots (estimated from the system modes) are chosen as optimization criteria for placing virtual inertia and damping.
-The resulting problem is non-convex, but a sequence of approximations led to some insightful results.
+The resulting problem is non-convex, but a sequence of approximations leads to some insightful results.